 PlanetVac is a pneumatic approach to sample acquisition which can be customized to fit sampling on almost any planetary body, including planets, moons, asteroids, and comets.
 All that is required is a degree of loose surface material.
 In an ideal configuration, PlanetVac could be mounted to, or replace, one or more of the foot pads of a lander.
 Once in contact with the surface, pneumatic nozzles deliver a puff or stream of compressed air, lifting regolith and directing it to an on-board instrument for analysis, or bringing surface-level soil, debris or regolith to a canister for a sample return mission.

-The PlanetVac design is a simple, lightweight approach that includes minimal moving pieces, reducing the risk of equipment malfunction in dusty areas where traditional lubricants do not function.
-Several collection tubes can be integrated into a typical lander, providing system redundancy and greater reliability.
-It is ideal for a variety of sample return missions: the pneumatic system can collect surface-level soil, debris or regolith from a variety of celestial bodies.
+PlanetVac is a simple, lightweight approach that minimizes moving pieces, reducing the risk of equipment malfunction in dusty areas where traditional lubricants do not function.
+A typical lander could include several samplers, providing system redundancy and greater reliability.

 WATCH THE VIDEO